-The Ford F-150 Raptor is a unique beast that delivers stunning off-road and on-road performance from a 450-horsepower V6 EcoBoost engine.
-Some purists, though, seek the V8 found in the first-gen Raptor.
+The Ford F-150 Raptor is a unique beast that delivers stunning off-road and on-road performance.
+The beast is powered by a high-output version of the 450-horsepower V6 EcoBoost engine.
+But some still prefer the V8, which powered the first-gen Raptor.
 For those folks, we present the 2019 Hennessey VelociRaptor.

-Hennessey is the Texas-based tuner that has transformed some already dynamic vehicles into high-performing beasts.
-It also somehow manages to strip the mundane from vehicles like the 2018 Lincoln Navigator, which receives a 600-horsepower engine.
-Hennessey has made your trip to the airport all that more special.
+For those not familiar with Hennessey, the Texas-based tuner has a knack for transforming some already dynamic vehicles into high-performing beasts.
+It also somehow manages to strip the mundane from vehicles like the Lincoln Navigator, which Hennessey has given a 600-horsepower motor.
+Now, back to this here Hennessey VelociRaptor.

-The Hennessey VelociRaptor also receives a high-flow induction system, a complete fuel system upgrade, a stainless steel catback exhaust, and custom tuning, according to The Drive.
-Hennessey featured the upgraded Raptor at the 2018 SEMA show.
+The Hennessey VelociRaptor also receives a high-flow induction system, a complete fuel system upgrade, a stainless steel catback exhaust, and custom tuning.
+Hennessey showcased the upgraded Raptor at the 2018 SEMA show.

 So what is all the awesomeness going to set you back?
 The Hennessey VelociRaptor is priced at $147,950.
 For that price, though, you will own only one of 100 models being produced, and you’ll be able to hit 60 mph from a dead start in 4.1 seconds.
-After a quarter-mile, you’re speedometer’s going to show 115 mph, too.
+After a quarter-mile, your speedometer is going to show 115 mph, too.

 Want your V8 Raptor straight from Ford?
 There appears to be good news on the horizon.
-According to online speculation, the 7.0-liter V8 engine with direct injection being built at Ford’s Windsor, Ontario engine assembly plant will be placed in the 2020 F-150 Raptor that most likely will debut at the 2019 North American International Auto Show in January.
+Rumor has it that the 7.0-liter V8 engine with direct injection is on its way.
+Set to be built at Ford’s Windsor, Ontario engine assembly plant, it might become available in the 2020 F-150 Raptor that most likely will debut at the 2019 North American International Auto Show in January.